Can You Put Styrofoam in the Bottom of a Planter?

 But unlike styrofoam, perlite doesn’t contain any toxic chemicals or additives.
 It’s also an excellent option for perennials, seedlings, and small plants that prefer less soil moisture.

-Perlite doesn’t compact and keeps the soil airy–making it easier for root systems of vegetables and flowers to spread and for their seeds to germinate.
+Perlite doesn’t compact and keeps the soil airy, making it easier for the root systems of vegetables and flowers to spread and for their seeds to germinate.

 The light color of perlite also helps prevent elevated soil temperatures.
 The material is available in many grades and specifications, but most types work well with all plants.

-You can check out Miracle-Gro Perlite (available on Amazon.com) if you need a superior perlite brand for your potted plants.
-It’s fortified with all the essential nutrients for your plants to thrive and improves drainage and aeration.
+Alternatively, go for nutrient-enriched commercial brands like the Miracle-Gro Perlite (available on Amazon.com).
+It’s fortified with all the essential nutrients for your plants to thrive and improves aeration and drainage.

 Vermiculite